What makes Skratch Labs different from other companies that make similar products?

-So if you're not sweating and working hard, don't use our Exercise Hydration Drink Mix - that word “Exercise” is in there for a reason.
-But if you are sweating you need to put back both the water and the electrolytes you’re losing and can best do that with a drink that contains a little bit of sugar and plenty of sodium.
+So if you're not sweating and working hard, don't use our Sport Hydration Drink Mix.
+But if you are sweating you need to put back both the water and the electrolytes you're losing and can best do that with a drink that contains a little bit of sugar and plenty of sodium.

 Can I just drink water?

 Yes, of course.
 Water is fine if the activity is short, the temperature is moderate and sweat rates are low.
 But remember that sweat isn't just water, it's also made up of electrolytes, especially salt or sodium chloride, which makes up about 90% of the electrolytes we lose.
 Of these electrolytes, it's the loss of sodium that can potentially hurt our performance the most.
 Thus, if you're just drinking water, you're not putting back everything you're losing.